satgit62/Ultimate-HyperHDR-Ambilight-fine-tuning-experience-for-LG-webOS-with-new-LUT-calibration-/README.md

 # UPDATE
-[Version 0.5.2](https://github.com/TBSniller/piccap/releases/download/0.5.2/org.webosbrew.piccap_0.5.2_all.ipk) of PicCap with the new NV12 backends has been released.
+[Version 0.5.3](https://github.com/TBSniller/piccap/releases/download/0.5.3/org.webosbrew.piccap_0.5.3_all.ipk) of PicCap with the new NV12 backends has been released.
 YUV422 to NV12 conversion has been added.
+* Optimize memory management and frame conversions webosbrew/hyperion-webos#143 by @sundermann

 # To avoid errors, please do not use any other version!